A geometric multiscale model for the numerical simulation of blood flow in the human left heart: Numerical simulations

-We simulate 4 heartbeats ($T_f = 4$ s) of period $T_\text{HB}=1$ s and we discard the first 3 cycles in order to remove the influence of a null initial condition.
-We show numerical results on the last heartbeat and we shift the temporal domain in $[0, T_\text{HB}]$.
-We start our simulation from the time of end diastole, with the MV open and the AV closed.
-In Figure \ref{flowrates_pressure_bcs} we report flowrates and pressure at the inlet and outlet sections of the 3D domain, which are the interfaces of the 3D-0D coupling.
-In Figure \ref{pressure_chambers_volume_derivative} we show the average pressure in LA, LV and AA computed by averaging the pressure field in control volumes in each chamber, as explained in Section \ref{SEC:valves_modeling}.
-On the bottom box, we report the LV volume time-derivative, which is the indicator adopted to check for reversed flow across a valve and hence to determine the valves' closing times.
-The MV closes at the beginning of the heartbeat when the flow becomes reverse on its section ($t = \tau_\text{MV}^\emptyset$, when $\dot{V}_\text{LV}$ becomes negative).
-The pressure in the LV starts rising and the AV opens when the pressure in the LV becomes larger than the one in the AA ($t = \tau_\text{AV}^0$, when $\overline{p}_\text{LV}$ becomes larger than $ \overline{p}_\text{AA}$).
-This very time marks the beginning of the ejection phase in systole.
-In Figure \ref{velocity_volume_rendering} we report the volume rendering of the velocity magnitude and in \ref{pressure_clip} the pressure on a clip in the LV apico-basal direction.
-During the LV contraction, as shown in Figure \ref{velocity_volume_rendering}, box 2, the blood flows from the LV to the AA, reaching large values of velocity at the systolic peak $t$ = 0.134 s.
-In particular, we measured a maximum flowrate in the AV section equal to 489.5 ml/s and a maximum systemic arterial pressure equal to 121.07 mmHg.
+The previous simulated heartcycle ends with the closing of the MV when the total flow through its section changes sign; the pressure in the LV starts rising and the AV opens when the pressure in the LV becomes larger than the one in the AA.
+This time marks the beginning of the ejection phase in systole.
+We report the volume rendering of velocity magnitude and the pressure on a clip in the LV apico-basal direction in Figures~\ref{clip_velocity} and \ref{clip_pressure}, respectively.
+During the LV contraction, as shown in Figures~\ref{velocity.0001}-\ref{velocity.0003}, the blood flows from the LV to the AA, reaching large values of velocity at the systolic peak $t$ = 0.13 s.
+In particular, we measured a maximum flowrate in the AV section equal to 493.30 ml/s, a maximum pressure in the AA equal to 119.20 mmHg and a maximum ventricular pressure equal to 121.15 mmHg.
 The numerical results achieved are consistent with standard physiological data \cite{Gulsin_2017, carey2018prevention, sugimoto2017echocardiographic}: a peak systolic pressure in the range $119 \pm 13$ mmHg \cite{sugimoto2017echocardiographic}; a maximum flowrate of about 489 ml/s \cite{Gulsin_2017}.
+A comparison between the biomarkers we compute from our numerical simulations and clinical values found literature is given in Table~\ref{table_comparison}.